philmarcu/git_homework/thoughts.md

 -Getting fluent with Git's flow and its function is still challenging, might need to check for an outline of VCS itself Shoutout to Zach & Dan for helping me
 @-2-2-2-2@
+-Some new thoughts about the programs: Lots and lots of micro notes puts "Welcome to a new pain!"